First-Hitting Location Laws as Boundary Observables of Drift-Diffusion Processes: A unified framework for determining first-hitting location laws

 \section{A unified framework for determining first-hitting location laws}

-This section presents a unified route, summarized in Table~I, for determining FHL laws induced by drift--diffusion processes in domains with absorbing boundaries.
+This section presents a unified route, summarized in Table~\ref{table:compare}, for determining FHL laws induced by drift--diffusion processes in domains with absorbing boundaries.
 Related generator-based descriptions of boundary observables and boundary local time have been extensively studied in the context of reflected and absorbed diffusions; see, e.g., \cite{grebenkov2007boundary}.
+Table~\ref{table:dictionary} records the corresponding stochastic and transport terminology used below.

 We refer to the exit location on the boundary as the FHL.
-The approach relies on standard tools from stochastic analysis and potential theory, in particular, the infinitesimal generator of the diffusion semigroup and Dynkin’s formula \cite{doob2001classical,pinsky1995positive} .
+The approach relies on standard tools from stochastic analysis and potential theory, in particular, the infinitesimal generator of the diffusion semigroup and Dynkin’s formula \cite{doob2001classical,pinsky1995positive}.
 By reformulating the problem at the level of the generator, the determination of FHL laws is reduced to properties of an elliptic boundary-value problem.

-At a conceptual level, the procedure consists of three steps, summarized in Table~\ref{table:compare-gpt}.
+At a conceptual level, the procedure consists of three steps, summarized in Table~\ref{table:compare}.
 The essential observation is that once the elliptic Dirichlet Green function $\mathcal{G}(\xvec,\yvec)$ associated with the generator is available, the exit law on the boundary admits a kernel representation of the form \cite{doob2001classical,pinsky1995positive,grebenkov2007spectral}:

 where $\partial_{n(\yvec)}$ denotes differentiation along the outward normal at the boundary point $\yvec$.